-The 15 faculties and 4 centres are academic organisational units of the University of Vienna.
-These are managed by the deans and heads of the centres.
-The Centre for Teacher Education, which was established in 2013, is the "youngest organisational unit".
+The 15 faculties and 5 centres are academic organisational units of the University of Vienna.
+These are managed by the deans and heads of centres.
+The Centre for Microbiology and Environmental Systems Science, which was established in 2019, is the 'youngest organisational unit'.